HectareaGalbis/cl-glfw/docs/input.md

 The Guide button may not be available for input as it is often hooked by the system or the Steam client.

 Not all devices have all the buttons or axes provided by [gamepadstate](https://hectarea1996.github.io/cl-glfw/input.html#gamepadstate).
-Unavailable buttons and axes will always report `+release+` and 0.0 respectively.
+Unavailable buttons and axes will always report `GLFW_RELEASE` and 0.0 respectively.

 * *Parameters*:
   * **jid**: The [joystick](https://hectarea1996.github.io/cl-glfw/input.html#joysticks) to query.
 * *Returns*:
   * **success**: `t` if successful, or `nil` if no joystick is connected, it has no gamepad mapping or an error occurred.
   * **state**: The gamepad input state of the joystick.
-* *Errors*: Possible errors include [+not-initialized+](https://hectarea1996.github.io/cl-glfw/init-version-error.html#not-initialized), [+invalid-enum+](https://hectarea1996.github.io/cl-glfw/init-version-error.html#invalid-enum).
+* *Errors*: Possible errors include [GLFW_NOT-INITIALIZED](https://hectarea1996.github.io/cl-glfw/init-version-error.html#not-initialized), [GLFW_INVALID-ENUM](https://hectarea1996.github.io/cl-glfw/init-version-error.html#invalid-enum).
 * *Thread safety*: This function must only be called from the main thread.
 * *See also*: [Gamepad input](https://www.glfw.org/docs/latest/input_guide.html#gamepad), [update-gamepad-mappings](https://hectarea1996.github.io/cl-glfw/input.html#update-gamepad-mappings), [joystick-is-gamepad](https://hectarea1996.github.io/cl-glfw/input.html#joystick-is-gamepad).